Amy gives back

 I experienced my “a-ha moment” when I saw a photo of myself posted on social media.
 To be honest, I didn’t recognize myself, and when I asked a friend who that was and realized it was me, I knew I had to make a change.
 Another friend had built this happy, active, wonderful life through WW, so I decided to give it a try.
-Luckily, my employer at the time, the University of Minnesota, offered WW At Work meetings as part of the wellness program at the university.
-So each Thursday at noon, I’d head to my WW meeting in the office.
+Luckily, my employer at the time, the University of Minnesota, offered Wellness Workshops as part of the wellness program at the university.
+So each Thursday at noon, I’d head to my Workshop in the office.
 It felt great having the support from my employer.

 Caring for Fido

-After I found success with WW at the university, I quit my job to become a WW Leader.
-I love watching Members’ transformations — it’s like seeing caterpillars become butterflies.
-Through my Members, I’ve also learned to move more.
-One Member introduced me to Kangoo, which is a cardio workout using rebound boots.
+After I found success with WW at the university, I quit my job to become a WW Coach.
+I love watching members’ transformations — it’s like seeing caterpillars become butterflies.
+Through my members, I’ve also learned to move more.
+One member introduced me to Kangoo, which is a cardio workout using rebound boots.
 The boots take pressure off my joints, while the high-energy music keeps me moving.
-Now, we hold classes in our WW Center, too!
+Now, we hold classes in our WW Studio, too!
 I also started taking PiYo classes, which is a combination of Pilates and yoga.
 It involves doing yoga poses at a faster-moving pace.
 The moves strengthen and stretch my body.

 Our home life can get a little crazy with all of the animals.
 But our pets are like our children, and we wouldn’t trade them for the world.
 Andrew and I carve time out of our day to spend with one another.
 We used to live in Minneapolis, but we’ve found peace on our country property.
 There are no sirens, just silence.
 Most nights, we make a fire in our fire pit and decompress outdoors.
 Or, we’ll cozy up on the couch with a glass of wine and a movie.
 We’re so busy with work and the animals that it’s nice to sit down and relax together.